samboy/Sudoku7/README.md

 * Each of the seven-square shapes bordered by thick lines have all of the numbers between 1 and 7 precisely once.

+The puzzles in example.pdf are sorted by difficulty, starting with easier puzzles and moving up to hard puzzles.

 # To generate PDF files

 Have Python installed.
 Ideally, use a virtual environment.
 Then: